PostgreSQL

 The PostgreSQL data source allows you to connect to a PostgreSQL database.
 It can be used to access and manipulate data stored in PostgreSQL tables and views.

 The PostgreSQL data source is a powerful feature of the Hugr engine, allowing you to leverage the capabilities of PostgreSQL, including query push-down, range data types, PostGIS support, and TimescaleDB support.
-You can use it to rapid develop a data backend for your applications and services, while taking advantage of the rich features of PostgreSQL.
+You can use it to rapidly develop a data backend for your applications and services, while taking advantage of the rich features of PostgreSQL.

 Setting up PostgreSQL data source